Pilot Grant Program

 - In the case of equally strong proposals, preference will be given to tenure-track faculty who are not yet tenured.

-- Proposals focusing on/or related to lifestyle interventions improving human health will be given priority.
+- Proposals focusing on/or related to rehabilitation (broadly defined) will be given priority. improving human health will be given priority.
 This priority includes but is not limited to research on interventions, biological mechanisms of action, and methodological enhancement.

 - All proposals recommended for funding must meet a high standard of scientific merit and must be clearly and comprehensively described.